-Beauty and skin care have always gone hand-in-hand and it is impossible to look beautiful without making sure that you take proper care of your skin.
-Most people end up taking their skin for granted and hardly spend any time in taking care of their skin.
-However, the skin plays a huge role, not just in terms of beauty, but also in terms of protecting your body from the damage caused by the free radicals in the environment and the harmful rays of the sun.
-Moreover, the skin also allows the body to release its toxins and maintain the internal temperature.
+Beauty and skin care have always gone hand-in-hand.
+After all, it is impossible to look truly beautiful without making sure that you take proper care of your skin too.
+Most people end up taking their skin for granted, neglecting to provide it with all it needs.
+However, the skin is so important, not just in terms of beauty, but also when it comes to protecting your body from the damage caused by free radicals in the environment, as well as the harmful rays of the sun.
+Moreover, the skin also allows the body to properly release its toxins and maintain its internal temperature.

-To test the importance of the skin for the human body, researchers decided to perform a series of tests.
+To test the importance of the skin for the human body, researchers from the Boston University School of Medicine decided to perform a series of tests.
 The one that offered the best results was an attempt to gather clinically relevant data about the skin care needs of the elderly.
-The study was conducted with the help of 68 non-institutionalized volunteers who aged between 50 – 91 years, with the average age being 74 years.
-The study also contained a 33-item questionnaire and a complete cutaneous exam.
-About 83% of this group reported concerns with regards to their skin and Pruritus was regarded to be the most common complaint among the participants.
+The study, which was published in the journal Archives of Dermatology, was conducted with the help of 68 non-institutionalized volunteers who were aged between 50 – 91 years, with the average age being 74 years.((https://www.ncbi.nlm.nih.gov/pubmed/3688904)) About 83% of this group reported concerns with regards to their skin and Pruritus was regarded to be the most common complaint among the participants.

-Upon further examinations it was also discovered that almost all participants suffered from some cutaneous abnormality or the other.
+Upon further examinations, it was also discovered that almost all participants suffered from some cutaneous abnormality or the other.
 About 64.7% of the people also suffered from significant symptomatic or medical disorders.
 Some of the main disorders that were diagnosed included actinic keratoses, contact dermatitis, tinea pedis, stasis dermatitis and seborrheic dermatitis.
 Furthermore, most people agreed that they had not consulted physicians for their problems and had not discussed any of their skin care concerns with health care specialists either.

-This study goes on to show a direct correlation between the condition of your skin and your skin care routine.
-The more serious you are about skin care at an early age, the lesser skin conditions you’re likely to face when you grow old.
-The thing that most people fail to understand when it comes to skin care is that it takes time for the damage caused by the harmful UV rays of the sun and the free radicals in the environment to show on your skin.
-As a result, it might be years before you start to show the signs of skin damage and by then it might already be too late.
+This study goes on to show a direct correlation between the condition of your skin and your skin care routine, and there are several other studies that also back this up.((https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5172479/)) The more serious you are about skin care at an early age, the fewer skin conditions you’re likely to face when you grow old.
+The thing that most people fail to understand when it comes to skin care is that it takes time for the damage caused by the harmful UV rays of the sun and the free radicals in the environment to show on your skin.((https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4344124/)) As a result, it might be years before you start to notice the signs of skin damage and, by then, it might already be too late.